allegro/blog/_posts/2021-06-29-css-architecture-and-performance-of-micro-frontends.md

 First option we had to verify was the possibility to prepare all of the bundles beforehand so they can be picked and served from CDN.
 Sadly, taking into account that there are around 500 components, any of which can either be used as a building block of a certain page or not, gives us 2500 combinations which is way more than we can handle.
 Additionally, it would not only be a waste of time and storage (some components have higher possibility to be used then others) but also at least a portion of the work would have to be redone every time a component is updated, which can happen multiple times a day.

 Finally, we went with a different approach by implementing bundler microservice.
-Every time a user makes a request for a page, it is asked for an URL to the bundle containing the provided list of files.
+Every time a user makes a request for a page, our API is asked for an URL to the bundle containing the provided list of files.
 Initially, we send an empty response resulting in all assets being embedded separately, while already preparing what’s needed.
-After that, all subsequent requests are fulfilled with cached URLs.
+After that, all subsequent requests are fulfilled with URLs cached in the memory registry.
 This is where we are now — concatenating required files only for combinations that are actually needed.
 A lot of thought and multiple iterations went into making it possible, so I think you can expect a completely separate article about this microservice in the future.
 Most important thing for us is that the trend of constant improvement for our users continues which is confirmed by [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/):

 ![FCP according to CrUX over last 10 months](/img/articles/2021-06-29-css-architecture-and-performance-of-micro-frontends/fcp-in-crux.png "FCP according to CrUX over last 10 months")